codership/documentation/galeracluster/source/reference.rst

 - :doc:`mysqlwsrepoptions`

   In addition to the standard configuration variables available through the database server, Galera Cluster implements several that are unique and specific to fine-tuning database replication.
 This chapter provides a reference guide to these new configuration variables in Galera Cluster

+- :doc:`mysqlwsrepfunctions`

+  There are a few Galera specific functions.
+This page lists and explains them, as well as gives examples of their use.

 - :doc:`galeraparameters`